This article was written for and published at The Phoblographer on January 2017

-At times I take other commissions like portrait sessions, documenting events, or photographing jewelry.
+At times I take other commissions like portrait sessions, documenting events, or photographing jewellery.
 I pick my battles very carefully based on the quality and style of the shoot, how I feel about it and most importantly, how I get along with the client.
 I like to shoot for people and work with people; money is not what drives me.

 My style is a mix of things I’ve learned along the way; first during my childhood looking at grandpa’s collection of Life Magazines, then at art school painting and sketching and a lifelong passion for photography.
 I love art and design so those two combined with a deep understanding of food and natural light allow me to photograph the way I do.
 I use natural light most of the time and I don’t stage any of the food or situations that I photograph.